Rangi42/polishedcrystal/FAQ.md

 > — Tsunekazu Ishihara, "[Iwata Asks – Pokémon HeartGold Version & SoulSilver Version](https://www.nintendo.co.uk/Iwata-Asks/Iwata-Asks-Pokemon-HeartGold-Version-SoulSilver-Version/Iwata-Asks-Pokemon-HeartGold-Version-SoulSilver-Version/4-The-Power-of-Science-is-Staggering-/4-The-Power-of-Science-is-Staggering--226003.html)"

-### Is there a Pokédex document I can refer to?
+### Which file do I need to play?

+The [nightly 3.0.0 beta release](https://github.com/Rangi42/polishedcrystal/releases/tag/v3.0.0-beta-nightly) provides .gbc files and .sym files.
+You only need a .gbc file to play; they're ROMs, not patches.
+I recommend playing `polishedcrystal-3.0.0-beta-xxxxxxxx.gbc`, or `polishedcrystal-3.0.0-beta-faithful-xxxxxxxx.gbc` if you want a more faithful canon experience, without changes to Pokémon base stats or types.

+Don't download the debug ROMs; they're for beta testing, not start-to-finish playthroughs.
+Although if you want to help test for bugs, get a debug ROM, talk to your room's radio to unlock many things, and hold A+B to wak through walls.

+Remember the commit hash at the end of the nightly filename to identify which code is running.

+The [2.2.0 release](https://github.com/Rangi42/polishedcrystal/releases/tag/v2.2.0) provides .ips patch files.
+Apply these to a default Crystal ROM with a tool like [Lunar IPS](http://fusoya.eludevisibility.org/lips/) (for Windows), [MultiPatch](http://projects.sappharad.com/tools/multipatch.html) (for OS X), or [UniPatcher](https://play.google.com/store/apps/details?id=org.emunix.unipatcher&hl=en) (for Android).

+This is the ROM you should use for patching 2.2.0:

+* Pokémon - Crystal Version (UE) (V1.0) [C][!].gbc
+  (`md5: 9f2922b235a5eeb78d65594e82ef5dde`)

+It's identical to the one built by the [pokecrystal](https://github.com/pret/pokecrystal) project.

+### Is there documentation for all the {Pokémon, items, moves, etc}?

-The game's data files do a fairly good job of listing things you'll want to know.
+The game's [data files](https://github.com/Rangi42/polishedcrystal/tree/master/data/) do a fairly good job of listing things you'll want to know.
+Some highlights:

 * [Base stats and TM learnsets](data/pokemon/base_stats/)
 * [Level-up learnsets and evolution methods](data/pokemon/evos_attacks.asm)